Carl XVI Gustaf: Marriage and family

 Prince Carl Philip was born the heir apparent.
 However, a constitutional reform, which was already underway at the time of his birth, made his elder sister, Victoria, the heir apparent and Crown Princess of Sweden when it took effect on 1 January 1980, making Sweden the first monarchy to adopt absolute primogeniture for its line of succession.
 Carl Gustaf expressed criticism at his son losing the position and title which he had from birth as a result of the adoption of said law.

+On 3 November 2010 the Swedish newspaper Aftonbladet published excerpts from a book about the Swedish King Carl XVI Gustaf, Den motvillige monarken ("The Reluctant Monarch"), claiming that he had a year-long love affair with pop singer Camilla Henemark in the late 1990s.

 Health

 In February 2023, Carl Gustaf underwent "a surgical intervention with catheter technology in the heart area."

 Use of remaining power

 Carl Gustaf created a new Swedish double duchy for his daughter Princess Madeleine (left) in 1982, whereas her husband in 2013 declined the king's offer to become a Swedish prince and duke, and is styled Herr Christopher O'Neill in Sweden.

 So empowered as head of the House of Bernadotte, King Carl Gustaf, since he was enthroned in 1973, has made a number of personal decisions regarding the titles and positions of relatives and family members, including the demotion of a sister, elevation of several commoners to royalty, rebuff of an elderly uncle's wishes and the creation of new Swedish titles and duchies.